W-R126/Portfolio-Instruments/README.md

 ## Challenges

 I want to open by saying that this is a major coding project for just one person.
 This project features the use of many nested tables that are difficult to query.
 It features a complicated React front-end which has 25+ components.
-It features a complicated segregation and format of assets that must dynamically display on both the front-end and secure itself into our back-end database.
+It features a complicated segregation and format of assets that must dynamically display on both the front-end and secure itself into the back-end database.

 Due to the above, time is a huge constraint, and debugging in the context of such a large codebase can become very difficult.
 Juggling this project along with other class projects was extremely time consuming and challenging.

 Managing states with React is also difficult if not properly architected and mapped out ahead of time due to the increasing scale of the project.
+Databases and states were built with scalability in mind, which meant additional code to allow for future additions to the project.

 Proper data formatting on both the front and back-end proved especially challenging.